matheushw/Plantshop/README.md

 In the Admin Page, there is the option to manage the inventory.
 In this page, all the products will be displayed and some funcionionalities will be available (add, update and remove products).

 ## Comments About the Code
-Our entire website is curentily built using HTML5 and CSS3.
+Our entire website is curentily built using HTML5, CSS3 and React.

 ## Test Plan